Lake Ferry, North Island, New Zealand

 - Statistics / Weather / Helpful Links

 Looking for Lake Ferry cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Ferry, also known as Lake Onoke, sits at the southern tip of New Zealand’s North Island.
 The waves of the Tasman Sea crash against a narrow gravel barrier, the structure that keeps the sea’s waters partially separated from the inlet.
 It’s been said that Lake Ferry feels like the edge of the world.

 Lake Onoke is a 1,557-acre brackish coastal lake that combines saltwater from Palliser Bay with freshwater inflows from the Ruamahanga River and Pounui Lagoon.
 The Ruamahanga River flows from Lake Wairarapa to the north, through Lake Onoke, before exiting into Palliser Bay.
 Water levels at Lake Wairarapa, Lake Onoke, and Pounui Lagoon are regulated to prevent flooding of this low-lying area.

 Lake Ferry’s name is a bit misleading: it is an area on the southeastern shores of Lake Onoke that marks the opening to Palliser Bay and the Tasman Sea.
 Surrounded by so much water, this coastal lagoon is called a lake, but Lake Ferry actually refers to the ferry service that used to cross Lake Onoke.
 When the ferryman opened a hotel in 1851, it was called the Lake Ferry Hotel, and the name soon applied to the area.